CAREERS & INTERNSHIPS

 - A student who has already completed at least three semesters of academic studies and actively pursuits a Bachelor-, Master- Degree or a Magister Degree Program at an accredited Austrian or international university, college or university of applied sciences (Fachhochschule).

 - A young graduate from 21 to 28 years, who wishes to seize more practical knowledge and competencies and gain further professional experience with an outlook within the described field of expertise.
 Everybody who, at the time of the internship, has completed a Bachelor-, Masters and/or Magister degree no later than a year prior to the commencement of their internship will be considered a young professional and is eligible for the position.

 Interns need to cover the costs for accommodation, transportation and a valid health insurance in the United States (the Austrian student insurance meets these conditions).
 There is no possibility towards gainful employment after the expiration of the internship.

 Please submit a current CV and a cover letter in both German and English stating your interests and your preferred area of work (department).
-Applicants will be informed via e-mail regarding the status of their application.
 Due to the large number of applications, we recommend filing with us in a timely fashion.
 The Embassy can not guarantee preferred time slots or placement with a specific department, but will do its best to accommodate candidates based on their preferences.